camdencheek/fre/README.md

-# fe
+# Frecency with Exponential decay (`fe`)

 `fe` is a CLI tool for tracking your most-used directories and files.
 Though inspired by tools like `autojump` or the `z` plugin for `zsh`, it takes a slightly different approach to tracking and providing usage data.
-The primary difference is `fe` does not actually support jumping.
+The primary difference is `fe` does not support jumping.
 Instead, it just keeps track of and provides sorting methods for directories, which can then be filtered by another application like `fzf`, which does a much better job of filtering than something I can write.